Good Chefs and Bad Oils

 To give some perspective to this comment, I should add that the Corton comes with a $500 price tag, and the Montrachet with a $1000+ sticker.
 Makes our $100 chardies look like genuine bargains, no?
 A dozen years ago, many Burgundy lovers found that their prized Chardonnays suffered from premature oxidation (premox) despite the stratospheric prices they’d paid for them.
 Yes, hard to believe: 5-year old Grand Cru Chardonnays turned brown and tasting like Sherry.
 In 2010, many Burgundies were spoilt by botrytis, and in 2011 the Brits told their Burgundy lovers that they’d be better off drinking Australian Chardonnay.
 Fair dinkum.

-This is what Pierre Mansour form the UK’s Wine Society told fellow Brits attending an Australian Chardonnay tasting: ‘ … with the [premature oxidation] issues [white] Burgundy has had in recent years, I’d urge Decanter readers to look to Australia – these wines are brilliant.’
+This is what Pierre Mansour from the UK’s Wine Society told fellow Brits attending an Australian Chardonnay tasting: ‘ … with the [premature oxidation] issues [white] Burgundy has had in recent years, I’d urge Decanter readers to look to Australia – these wines are brilliant.’
 The ‘premox’ issue has tarnished the reputation of expensive white Burgundies for over a decade now, yet neither the cause nor the extent of the damage are clear – check the gory details Here.

 The Lucky Country